 IP's own comments admit that "some joint-line operations can be, and often are, more efficient than a single-line route."
-IP-4 at 8. [[ c.
-IP's Concern about the CP and D&H are Unfounded.
+IP-4 at 8. [[

 ]] Even if a change in the level of service provided a basis for imposing a condition (and it does not), IP has failed to show that CSX and NS cannot and will not provide efficient joint-line service to IP's Erie Mill similar to the service IP receives today.
 IP's request for NS trackage rights should be denied.